Nishmat's Women’s Health and HalachaIn memory of Chaya Mirel bat R' Avraham

 Glucose Sensors

 A glucose sensor continuously monitors the level of glucose in the blood.
 It is a small device that is attached to the body with adhesive, often with a tiny needle that enters the skin.
 The sensor is waterproof and can be worn while bathing or swimming.
-There are different types of sensors; some are changed every 5-7 days, and others every 14 days.
-The new sensor needs to be placed on a different site than the old one.
+There are many different types of sensors; depending on the device, they may be changed every 7-14 days.
+A new sensor needs to be placed on a different site than the old one.

 Ideally, the sensor should be removed before immersion, and replaced afterwards.
-In practice, this presents a number of difficulties:
+Unfortunately, this presents a number of practical difficulties:

-• If a sensor is removed early, it cannot be returned.
+• If a sensor is removed before its regular changing time, it cannot be returned.
 It must be replaced with a new sensor.

-• The sensor needs to be changed on time.
+• The sensor should not be changed after its regular changing time.
 If a sensor is left in place longer than the prescribed time, its measurements become unreliable.
 Therefore, a woman cannot delay changing the sensor until mikveh night.

 • The cost of each sensor varies based on location and insurance.
-Often, medical insurance covers the cost of an exact number of sensors per month, and a woman who needs an extra sensor to allow for mikveh immersion must pay for it herself.
+Often, medical insurance covers the cost of an exact number of sensors per month, and a woman who would use an extra sensor to allow for mikveh immersion must pay for it herself.
 Sensors are not inexpensive.

-There are several possible ways to remove the sensor for immersion:
+There are two main ways to remove the sensor for immersion:

 • The woman can buy an extra sensor.
-Financial difficulty is a factor in determining halacha, so whether she is required to do so would depend on the cost of the sensor and on her financial situation.
+However, financial difficulty is a factor in determining halacha, so expecting a woman to buy an extra sensor would depend on the cost of the sensor and on her financial situation.

-• If the woman is already using combined hormonal contraceptives, she may be able – with her doctor’s permission – to manipulate her cycle so that mikveh comes out on the day she needs to replace the sensor.
+In some cases, a woman may be able – with her doctor’s permission – to manipulate her cycle so that mikveh comes out on the day she needs to replace the sensor.
 However, it can be difficult to time this exactly.

-“Insulin Pumps & Glucose Sensors” is based on a response by Yoetzet Halacha Sarit-Chein Kroitoro for an upcoming volume of Nishmat HaBayit.
+“Insulin Pumps & Glucose Sensors” is based on a response by Yoetzet Halacha Sarit-Chein Kroitoro for an upcoming volume of Nishmat HaBayit, and was updated in August, 2024.
+We thank Dr. Rena Pollack for reviewing the revision.

 Please see our page on Nails and Mikveh.